1,000+ Opportunities

 View Available Foundation Scholarships or Fellowships Previous NBCC Minority Fellowship Program Fellows 2023 Master's Mental Health Fellows 2023 Master's Addictions Counseling Fellows 2022 Master's Mental Health Fellows 2022 Master's Addictions Counseling Fellows 2019 Master's Mental Health Fellows 2019 Master's Addictions Counseling Fellows 2018 Master's Mental Health Fellows 2018 Master's Addictions Counseling Fellows 2017 Master's Mental Health Fellows 2017 Master's Addictions Counseling Fellows 2016 Master's Mental Health Fellows 2016 Master's Addictions Counseling Fellows 2015 Master's Addictions Counseling Fellows 2015 Master's Mental Health Fellows 2013/2014 Doctoral Fellows

-Based on current listing details, eligibility includes: Graduate counseling students focused on serving underserved minority populations; the program is federally funded through SAMHSA and covers doctoral, master's, and addictions counseling tracks.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Graduate counseling students focused on serving underserved minority populations; the program is federally funded through SAMHSA and covers doctoral, master's, and addictions counseling tracks.
+Confirm the full requirements in the official notice before applying.